Graeme Watson (cricketer): Western Australia

-In 1971-72 he moved to Western Australia, where he was part of Sheffield Shield wimming teams in 1971-72, 1972-73 and 1974-75.
+In 1971-72 he moved to Western Australia, where he was part of Sheffield Shield winning teams in 1971-72, 1972–73 and 1974-75.

 In 1971-72 his excellent form - 457 runs in ten innings - saw him picked in the Australian XI to replace John Inverarity for the third unofficial Test against the World XI.
 He was hit in the face from a delivery by Tony Greig described by Ian Chappell as "an unintentional beamer".
 Watson had to go to hospital with a broken nose and suffered fractured cheek bones.
 An artery broke and doctors could not stop the bleeding.
 He received forty pints of blood, heart massages and mouth to mouth resuscitation to stay alive.
 Chappell recalled " It was typical of Beatle to say very little about the incident; he made light of any injury and at times was too brave for his own good."

 Watson was in hospital for three weeks but insisted on resuming his career and playing against NSW by February.

 He toured for Australia in the 1972 Ashes squad.
 He played in the first test but only scored 2 and 0.
 He was dropped for Bob Massie in the second.
 Watson returned to the side for the fifth test playing as opener, scoring 13 and 6 and taking two wickets.
 This would be Watson's last test.
 Over the tour he scored 915 at 36.5 with two centuries and took 25 wickets at 24.84.